Oberbergische Bahn: Extension to Lüdenscheid

 Since, work at Meinerzhagen station was largely completed by December 2017, the stations Kierspe and Halver-Oberbügge were reopened in December 2019.

 Future

-It is proposed to operate the section between Cologne Hansaring and Overath at 20-minute intervals.
-This, however, requires the duplication of the line.
-In 2015, the line is to be integrated into the network of the Rhine-Sieg S-Bahn and to be extended through Cologne to the Eifel Railway.
+It is proposed to operate the section between Cologne Hansaring and Marienheide at 20-minute intervals.
+This, however, requires the part of the line to be duplicated.
+It is proposed that the line be integrated into the network of the Rhine-Sieg S-Bahn and be extended through Cologne to the Eifel Railway.

 In March 2011, the Nahverkehr Westfalen-Lippe (Westphalia-Lippe Regional Transport) awarded operations of the Cologne diesel network (Kölner Dieselnetz) to DB Regio Rheinland from December 2013 for 20 years.
 This contract requires the following actions on the Oberbergische network to be undertaken: